EARTHLY PARADISE 2025

 Monday May 26th

-Before dinner our special guest, the leading garden photographer Howard Sooley, shares his ideas and gives us advice on how to get the most from our
+Before dinner our special guest, the leading garden photographer Howard Sooley, shares his ideas and gives us advice on how to get the most from our garden photography.

 Tuesday May 27th